bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/Entities/IfcDoor/Documentation.md

 > NOTE&nbsp; Definition according to ISO 6707-1: construction for closing an opening, intended primarily for access with hinged, pivoted or sliding operation.

 The _IfcDoor_ defines a particular occurrence of a door inserted in the spatial context of a project.
 A door can:
-* be inserted as a filler in an opening using the _IfcRelFillsElement_ relationship, then the _IfcDoor_ has an inverse attribute _FillsVoids_ provided;  NOTE View definitions or implementer agreements may restrict the relationship to only include one door into one opening
+* be inserted as a filler in an opening using the _IfcRelFillsElement_ relationship, then the _IfcDoor_ has an inverse attribute _FillsVoids_ provided;
+>>NOTE&nbsp; View definitions or implementer agreements may restrict the relationship to only include one door into one opening.

 * be part of an element assembly, in general an _IfcCurtainWall_, using the _IfcRelAggregates_ relationship, then the _IfcDoor_ has an inverse attribute _Decomposes_ is provided;
 * be a "free standing" door, then the _IfcDoor_ has no inverse attributes _FillsVoids_ or _Decomposes_ provided.

-This specification provides two entities for door occurrences:
+This specification provides two main representations for door occurrences:

-* _IfcDoorStandardCase_ used for all occurrences of doors, that have a 'Profile' shape representation defined to which a set of shape parameters for lining and framing properties apply.
+* _IfcDoor_ used for all occurrences of doors, that have a 'Profile' shape representation defined to which a set of shape parameters for lining and framing properties apply.
 Additionally it requires the provision of an _IfcDoorType_ that references one _IfcDoorLiningProperties_ and on to many _IfcDoorPanelProperties_;
->> NOTE&nbsp; see _IfcDoorStandardCase_ for all specific constraints imposed by this subtype.
+>> NOTE&nbsp; The entity _IfcDoorStandardCase_ has been deprecated.
 * _IfcDoor_ used for all other occurrences of doors, particularly for doors having only 'Brep', or 'SurfaceModel' geometry without applying shape parameters.